hashgraph-online/standards-sdk/README.md

 ## Running Demos

-The SDK includes demo implementations that showcase various features.
+The SDK includes demo implementations that showcase registry broker flows (discovery, chat, ledger auth, OpenRouter) and HCS-10 agent communication.
 Follow these steps to run them:

 1. Clone the repository